How to Stay Safe While Surfing the Internet

 To be safe, it’s always best practice to perform actions that require inputting personal information, such as changing your password, from the site itself and not through an email link.
 When in doubt, don’t hesitate to contact support from the supposed sender of an email to verify that the communication was legitimate.

-Strong passwords generally contain a combination of numbers, uppercase, and lowercase letters.
+Strong passwords generally contain a combination of numbers with uppercase and lowercase letters.
 However, many security experts agree that passphrases, which use letters only, are just as secure, if not more so, than shorter and more complex passwords.
 Generally, the longer the password, the more secure it is.

 You should also avoid sharing passwords or writing them down on paper or in non-secured documents, such as text editors and documents.